Meet the Staff

 As a first generation college student, La Casa has not only provided me with resources to excel in academia, but has also provided a home in a place where I often felt misplaced.
 These are a few of the reasons why I chose to return as a student staff member this year.
 I am confident that La Casa will provide you all with the same unconditional love and support to combat your struggles, and achieve all that you are capable of as students and members of our community!

 I am currently studying Molecular and Cellular Biology with a minor in Spanish and Chemistry.
 I am a first generation student born in Jalisco, Mexico but raised in the North side of Chicago.
 My personal goal is to someday become a Pediatrician or a Family Doctor and find a way to help the Latino Community with medical care.
 I am extremely passionate about helping out the community in any way possible.
-This is my second year working at La Casa, and it has been the best experience ever.
+This is my third year working at La Casa, and it has been the best experience ever.
 It is my home away from home, and I have gained a tremendous amount of knowledge from La Casa’s welcoming environment.
 If you see me around at La Casa don’t hesitate to say hello or ask any questions, I’ll be more than willing to help.
 I can’t wait to get this year started!

 When I first entered UofI, I doubted my Latinidad, and felt as if I wouldn’t be accepted into La Casa.
 But after three Semesters of being involved in organizations such as M.E.Ch.A and The Latino Youth Conference, I’ve come to find that there’s a certain sense of acceptance offered here that is hard to find in other parts of campus.
 Feel free to say hello if you see me around, mi casa es su casa!
 (I also like lame jokes.)